clairedavid/intro_to_ml/_sources/week1/class_algs_sigmoid.md

 * if the logistic function outputs a value $y < 0.5$, the event is classified as background
 * if the logistic function outputs a value $y \geq 0.5$, the event is classified as signal

-This way and looking at the distribution on Figure {ref}`scattersigmoid`, the majority of data points will be correctly classified with the $1/2$ horizontal threshold.
+This way and looking at the distribution on {numref}`scattersigmoid`, the majority of data points will be correctly classified with the $1/2$ horizontal threshold.

 ```{warning}
 Careful with how the logistic function is used.
 We are not computing it directly with $x^{(i)}$ as argument but we calculate $f(x^{(i)}\theta^{\: T})$.